Gertrude Bustill Mossell

-Gertrude Emily Hicks Bustill Mossell (July 3, 1855 – January 21, 1948) was an African-American journalist, author, teacher, and activist.
-She served as the women's editor of the New York Age from 1885 to 1889, and of the Indianapolis World from 1891 to 1892.
+Gertrude Emily Hicks Bustill Mossell (July 3, 1855 – January 21, 1948) was an American journalist, author, teacher, and activist.
+She served as the women's editor of The New York Age from 1885 to 1889, and of the Indianapolis World from 1891 to 1892.
 She strongly supported the development of black newspapers and advocated for more women to enter journalism.

 Early life and education

-Gertrude Bustill was born in Philadelphia, Pennsylvania, on July 3, 1855, to Emily Robinson and Charles Hicks Bustill.
-Born into a prominent African-American family, her great-grandfather, Cyrus Bustill, served in George Washington's troops as a baker.
-After the American Revolution, he maintained a successful bakery in Philadelphia and co-founded the first black mutual-aid society in America, the Free African Society.
-Among the many other Bustills of distinction are Gertrude's great-aunt, abolitionist and educator Grace Bustill Douglass and Grace's daughter, activist and artist Sarah Mapps Douglas.
+Gertrude Bustill was born in Philadelphia, Pennsylvania, on July 3, 1855, to Emily Robinson and Charles Hicks Bustill, members of the prominent Bustill family.
+Her great-grandfather, Cyrus Bustill, served in George Washington's troops as a baker during the American Revolution.
+After the war, he maintained a successful bakery in Philadelphia and co-founded the first black mutual-aid society in America, the Free African Society.
+Among the many other Bustills of distinction are Gertrude's great-aunt, abolitionist and educator Grace Bustill Douglass and Grace's daughter, activist and artist Sarah Mapps Douglass.

 Mossell's father encouraged her education from an early age.
-She attended public school in Philadelphia, at the Institute for Colored Youth and the Robert Vaux Grammar School.
+She attended public school in Philadelphia at the Institute for Colored Youth and the Robert Vaux Grammar School.
 Upon graduation, she was asked to deliver a graduation speech.
 The speech, entitled "Influence", impressed Bishop Henry McNeal Turner, editor of the African Methodist Episcopal newspaper, The Christian Recorder.
 McNeal published "Influence" and invited Mossell to contribute poetry and essays to the newspaper.

 Journalism and writing career

-After graduating from Robert Vaux Grammar School, she taught school for several years in Philadelphia and Camden, New Jersey.
-Simultaneously, Mossell began to develop her voice as a journalist.
-She served as a writer and editor for several newspapers and magazines, including the A.M.E.
+After graduating from Robert Vaux Grammar School, Mossell taught school for several years in Philadelphia and Camden, New Jersey.
+Simultaneously, she began to work as a journalist, serving as a writer and editor for several newspapers and magazines, including the A.M.E.
 Church Review, the Philadelphia Times, the Philadelphia Echo, the Independent, Woman's Era, and Colored American Magazine.
 She was editor of the woman's department of the New York Age from 1885 to 1889 and of the Indianapolis World from 1891 to 1892.